 I’m often asked which country has the best Christmas markets in Europe and I always reply with Austria.
 Festive cabins covered in snow, warm spiced wine, handmade toys and indulgent snacks.
 This is just the beginning of what you’ll find at the Austria Christmas markets.

-Best Christmas Markets in Austria 2021
+Best Christmas Markets in Austria 2022

 Vienna is absolutely stunning in winter, rain, hail or shine.
 I highly recommend visiting, not only for Christmas festivities and activities but in general for the wonderful attractions, cultural experiences and excellent food.

 Vienna is an incredible, historic city with beautiful architecture, world-class museums, unique stores, diverse cuisine and a progressive community.

 The Christmas Village on Maria Theresien Square is huge, sandwiched between the Museum of Natural History and the Museum of Art, two of Vienna’s most grandiose buildings.

 Another favourite is the Christmas Market at Schönbrunn Palace or you could try the more modern Winter Market at the Museum Quarter.

 These markets are actually great if you want to get a more ‘Austrian’ experience although you can’t go wrong with any of Vienna’s Christmas markets, big or small, local or international.

 If you’re lucky you’ll get a white Christmas in Salzburg where the streets, rooftops and trees will be covered in a layer of snow.

 Unfortunately, snow is not guaranteed but it’s an incredible sight when you see it.